squareops/road-to-devops/Level-1/M3-Networking/L01-NetworkingBasics.md

 # Networking Basics:

-Let's forget the DevOps side of things to begin with here and we now need to look very briefly into some of the Networking fundamentals.
+Let's forget the DevOps side of things to begin with here, we now need to look very briefly into some of the Networking fundamentals.
 ## Network Devices
 Host are any devices which send or receive traffic.